 Selected Social Determinants of Health for Rural Illinois

-Most Illinoisans have some form of health insurance coverage, although 11.0% of the state's residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Illinoisans in 2013 was $46,980, although rural per-capita income lagged at $39,886.
-Estimates from 2013 indicate a poverty rate of 15.3% exists in rural Illinois, compared to a 14.6% level in urban areas of the State.
-The ERS reports, based on 2009-2013 ACS data, that 12.6% of the rural population has not completed high school, compared to 12.7% of urban populations.
-The unemployment rate in rural Illinois is at 7.1% while in urban Illinois it is at 7.0% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.
+7.3% of Illinois residents lack health insurance (Kaiser, 2019).
+According to the USDA Economic Research Service, the average per capita income for Illinoisans in 2019 was $58,764, with the rural per capita income at $43,286.
+The ERS reports, based on 2019 ACS data, that the poverty rate in rural Illinois is 13.2%, compared with 11.2% in urban areas of the state.
+10.8% of the rural population has not completed high school, while 10.8% of the urban population lacks a high school diploma according to 2015-2019 ACS data reported by ERS.
+The unemployment rate in rural Illinois is at 4.4% while in urban Illinois it is at 3.9% (USDA-ERS, 2019).

 There are more organizations related to Illinois in the organizations section.